xingchenxu28/HiJAC/README.md

 ### 3.2 Edit "/HiJAC/initial.m"
 Define your parameter space in $\textbf{HiJAC.m}$.
 It can be any dimension but must be regular.
 Irregular matrix needs be converted to a $1\times N$ matrix first.
 Specify how many subspaces you want to split your parameter space into by changing the variable of $funSplitParameterSpace(k)$.
 The default is $k=100$.
 And theoretically $1\leq k \leq$ total number of parameters.
 However, the maximum of $k$ usually depends on how many job arrays you are allowed to queue in the HPC cluster you are using.

+### 3.3 Edit "/HiJAC/run.m" and "/HiJAC/rerun.m"
+Replace $funExample$ with the name of your own function to be evaluated.
+You can import whatever package you need for your function evaluation by addting Get\["../YourOwnPackage.m"] in the begining.